‘She was a beautiful person’: NJ kindergarten teacher found dead in shallow grave

 Hernandez started at the school in 2017 as a teacher’s assistant, BelovED Community Charter School founder Bret Schundler said.
 She then got certified as a lead kindergarten teacher.

-Neighbor Jose Vargas, who has a daughter who was in Hernandez’ class, said the woman loved each of her students.
+Neighbor Jose Vargas, who has a daughter who was in Hernandez’s class, said the woman loved each of her students.

 “It’s hard to process all this, it’s hard,” Vargas said.
 “So close to home, too.”